 See how Sisters of Compassion are blessing communities in Asia.
-Sisters of Compassion, GFA (SA)’s specialized women missionaries, have hearts that ache for hurting women and those deemed as poor and needy.
+Sisters of Compassion, GFA World’s specialized women missionaries, have hearts that ache for hurting women and those deemed as poor and needy.

 Sisters of Compassion are specially trained women missionaries with a deep burden for showing Christ’s love by physically serving the needy, underprivileged and poor.
 After completing Bible college—and often several years of ministry—they go through an advanced six-month course of study, learning about leprosy care, family counseling, hygiene education and other practical ministries.

 Before these women missionaries re-enter the field, they don a uniform of humility.
 Made of handspun fabric, the traditional saris they wear mirror the clothing once worn by the lowliest servants in Asia, immediately showing everyone that the women missionaries have come without any agenda but to love others.

 Sisters of Compassion are eagerly welcomed as caregivers, counselors, teachers and friends.
 Without the uniform, they would be greeted with speculation.

 Since becoming a Sister of Compassion, Saaliha shares, “I see that people respect me.
 They will even approach me and share their problems with me . . . and I go to them, talk to them and share the Good News.”